 Online Customer Service Scenarios

 You can convert customer service scenarios into dialog simulations by using a course authoring tool such as iSpring Suite.
 A dialog simulation is an interactive exercise that imitates a real conversation with a customer and helps people master communication skills without any risk of damaging the relationship with a client.

 The first step in building role-play scenarios is visualizing them as a flowchart.
 For example, you can create a mind map online by using Coggle.

 As exemplified in the above mind map, each type of scenario branches into multiple options.
 For example, if a customer’s having an issue with a product, the first step to resolving it is determining who’s responsible.
 As shown above, if it’s a company-side issue, this yields different responses than when it’s a client-side issue.
 However, how do you express all these different options in a way that allows your employees to naturally navigate this virtual environment?

 Well, with iSpring Suite, you can build a dialog tree, a well-organized structure that you can manipulate with one click of a mouse.

-To make the conversation even more realistic, you can add locations and characters.
+To make the conversation even more complex and realistic, you can add locations and characters.
 You can upload your own images or use the built-in collection. iSpring Content Library offers a large set of characters of different ages, ethnic groups, and professions, and a huge collection of backgrounds suitable for business, manufacturing, education, medicine, and travel situations.